MACKENA05/Fitness-Tracker/README.md

 3. Input your weight for calorie calculation.
 4. Submit the form to log the workout and view the calories burned.

-### Setting Goals

-1. Navigate to the "Goal" section.
-2. Enter a description for your goal (e.g., "Burn 2000 calories").
-3. Set your target calorie goal.
-4. Submit the form to create the goal and track your progress.

 ### Viewing Progress